Victor Marchetti: Writing career

 After leaving the CIA, Marchetti began a writing career.
 His first work was a novel, The Rope-Dancer, published in 1971.
 The plot involves an officer in the "National Intelligence Agency" who becomes a spy for the Soviet Union.
-In a 2004 article for American Intelligence Journal, Jon Wiant, career member of the Department of State's Senior Executive Service and a faculty member of the Joint Military Intelligence College, reported a 1991 conversion with retired KGB General Oleg Kalugin in which the latter told him that Rope Dancer is assigned as required reading for every KGB officer assigned to the United States.
+In a 2004 article for American Intelligence Journal, Jon Wiant, career member of the Department of State's Senior Executive Service and a faculty member of the Joint Military Intelligence College, reported a 1991 conversation with retired KGB General Oleg Kalugin in which the latter told him that Rope Dancer is assigned as required reading for every KGB officer assigned to the United States.
 Kalugin believed the novel was an excellent primer in American counterintelligence doctrine.

 During public appearances promoting the novel, Marchetti announced that he was writing a non-fiction work about the CIA.
 In March 1972, he completed a draft of an article for Esquire which, according to a later CIA account, included "names of agents, relations with named governments, and identifying details of ongoing operations."
 The CIA received a copy of the article and decided to seek an injunction against its publication.

 The basis for seeking an injunction against Marchetti was the secrecy agreement which he had signed when beginning employment at the CIA.
 The CIA presented the agreement and the parts of the draft article it considered in violation of the agreement, to Judge Albert V. Bryan, Jr. of the US District Court for Eastern Virginia, who granted a temporary restraining order in April 1972.
 The case proceeded to trial, at which Bryan found for the CIA and issued a permanent injunction requiring Marchetti to submit his writings to CIA for review prior to publication.